 Science

 At Flamstead End School, we want to ensure that Science engages pupils in understanding and questioning the world around them.
-Encouraging curiosity and knowledge in the fields of biology, chemistry and physics alongside a range of scientific skills through a range of enquiry including: identifying and classifying; fair testing; observing over time; looking for patterns and using secondary resources.
+Encouraging curiosity and knowledge in the fields of biology, chemistry and physics alongside a variety of scientific skills used through a range of enquiry.
+These enquiries are identifying and classifying; fair testing; observing over time; looking for patterns and using secondary resources.
+It is crucial to us that the pupils develop their scientific vocabulary and are provided with valuable practical opportunities during lessons.

 Implementation: